 #5) QA/Test Plan

-Let us see how to efficiently write test cases for a familiar and simple ‘Login’ screen as per the figure below.
+Let us see how to efficiently write test cases for a familiar ‘Login’ screen as per the below figure.
 The approach of testing will be almost the same even for complex screens with more information and critical features.

 But, if an SRS (Software Requirements Specification) document is available for the project, most of the screen prototypes are developed by the project team.
 This kind of screen simplifies the tester’s job and increases the efficiency of tests.